Shield01/CineRank/README.md

 Contains utility functions split across four files.
 The name prefix before `.utils.ts` indicates the type of utility function in each file.

+# test

+This folder contains all unit tests.
+It's structire is simillar to the `src` folder for easy navigation.

+# Note:

-Note: The `dist` folder is a compiled version of the src folder and can be ignored for the purposes of this documentation.
+The `dist` folder is a compiled version of the src folder and can be ignored for the purposes of this documentation.

 The `index.ts` file serves as the entry point into the application and contains all application configurations.